gitter-lab/metl-sim/README.md

 - Create a minimal distribution of Rosetta
 - Compress it into a single `.tar.gz` file
 - Encrypt the `.tar.gz` file with a password using the `openssl` library
-- Split the encrypted `.tar.gz` file into multiple ~700mb files to adhere to SQUID guidelines for file size
+- Split the encrypted `.tar.gz` file into multiple ~700mb files

 > **Note**
 > You need to package the Linux version of Rosetta for running on Linux servers like those available from CHTC and OSG